 What causes venous insufficiency?

 Venous insufficiency is sometimes caused by deep vein thrombosis and high blood pressure inside leg veins.
+People who are pregnant, older, overweight, or have a family history of varicose veins are more likely to get it.
+So are people who smoke or stand for long periods of time.

 How is venous insufficiency diagnosed?